SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/Joule For Developers/Guiding Steps .md

-## Artificial Intelligence in Process Automation
+## Artificial Intelligence in SAP Build Process Automation
 In this exercise we will learn how to use Joule for Developers capabilities of SAP Build in Process Automation.
 We will use following features to create a sample Purchase Requisition Approval process: a)Generate Process Template